 You may apply for the scholarship prior to obtaining the necessary English language test results but the results should be uploaded as soon as possible.

-Please also note that if you have applied for consecutive registration where you will start your Master's programme of study in 2016 and your PhD the following year in 2017, that you will not be eligible to apply for a Principal's Career Development Scholarship in 2016.
+Please also note that if you have applied for consecutive registration where you will start your Masters programme of study in 2020 and your PhD the following year in 2021, that you will not be eligible to apply for a Principal's Career Development Scholarship in 2020.
 Principal's awards cannot be held concurrently with fully-funded scholarships but can be held with partial awards such as the Edinburgh Global Research Scholarships.